Ventient Energy Westfield Wind Farm Community Fund (Cardenden)

 Information on what the fund cannot support is provided here.

 A local Panel of people aged 16 or over who live, work or volunteer in the Cardenden area makes decisions on grants awarded.
 The Cardenden Community Fund Panel also advises on fund strategy.
 It has up to nine members; four of these are appointed by Cardenden Community Council the remaining members are selected from the wider community.

 The Panel aims to represent a range of interests and sectors of Cardenden residents.

 Panel members are expected to serve for two to four years.
-If you would like to find out more about joining the panel, please contact the Fund Coordinator.
+If you would like to find out more about joining the panel, please contact the Community Funds Adviser.

 More information on the award making process is available here.